About

 • Add the egg yolks, vanilla extract, and lemon zest.
 Mix them in until well incorporated.
 Again, avoid incorporating too much air into the mix.

 • Add the cinnamon, almond flour, and AP flour.
 Fold them in until the dry ingredients are well mixed.
+Make sure not to overwork the dough after adding flour, as it can cause the cookie to be too hard due to excess gluten.

 • The dough will be soft and a little sticky.
 Lightly dust your hands with flour and gently fold the dough a few times to knead it together and form a smooth ball.